-Indoor and mixed cultivators must utilize the following security measures:
+Indoor cultivators and the indoor portion of a mixed cultivator's crop must utilize the following security measures:

 - (a) All perimeter doors and windows must be locked, and only individuals with a Cannabis Establishment identification card, granted in accordance with Rule 1.16, may have keys or a key equivalent. - (b) All perimeter doors and windows must have operational security alarms, provided that Tier 1 and mixed cultivators are not required to have security alarms unless the Board requires it, which the Board retains the discretion to do on a case-by-case basis. - (c) Video surveillance with continuous monitoring of any space that contains Cannabis, whether growing or harvested, or Cannabis Products.
-Video surveillance must meet the standards of section 2.4.2(c) of this rule.

-2.5.2 Security for Drying, Curing, and Storage
+Video surveillance must meet the standards of section 2.4.2(c) of this rule. - 2.5.2 Security for Drying, Curing, and Storage